Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Correctness

 \section{Correctness}

-In this section, we prove the correctness of the derived data structures, including their \relaxation bounds and lock freedom.
+In this section, we prove the correctness of the data structures we derived in Section \ref{sec:algorithms}, including their \relaxation bounds and lock freedom.
 All our derived 2D data structures are linearizable with respect to \koo semantics for the respective data structure.
-To be consistent with the previous sections, here we present the \sDDc correctness proofs and list the Theorems that prove the correctness for the other $2D$ data structures.

-\sDDc is linearizable with respect to the sequential semantics of \koo stack \cite{henzinger2013quantitative}. \sDDc \pusho and \popo linearization points are similar to those of the original Treiber's Stack.
-As shown in Algorithm \ref{algo:sDDc}, \popo linearizes either by returning \nil (line 27) or with a successful \caeo (line 22). \pusho linearizes with a successful \caeo (line 9).
+\sDDc is linearizable with respect to the sequential semantics of \koo stack \cite{henzinger2013quantitative}. \sDDc \pusho and \popo linearization points are similar to those of the original Treiber's Stack \cite{Treiber1986systems}.
+As shown in Algorithm \ref{algo:sDDc}, \popo linearizes either by returning \nil (Line \ref{line3:returnnull}) or with a successful \caeo (Line \ref{line3:cae2}). \pusho linearizes with a successful \caeo (Line \ref{line3:cae1}).

 Relaxation can be applied method-wise and it is applied only to \popo operations, that is, a \popo pops one of the topmost $k$ items.
 Firstly, we require some notation.
 The \window defines the number of operations allowed to proceed on any given \substak.
-The \window is \shifted by the parameter $\shift,\ 1 \leq \shift < \depth$ and $\width=\#\substaks$.
+The \window is \shifted by the parameter $\shift,\ 1 \leq \shift \leq \depth$ and $\width=\#\substaks$.
 For simplicity, let $\shift = \shiftup = \shiftdown$.
 A \window $i$ ( $W_i$) has an upper bound ( $W_i^{max}$) and a lower bound ($W_i^{min}$), where $W_i^{max}=i \times \shift$ and $W_i^{min}=(i \times \shift)-\depth$, respectively.
-For simplicity, let \globalcounter represent the current global upper bound (\winmax).
+For simplicity, let \globalcounter represent the current global upper bound.
 A \window is active iff $W_i^{max}=\globalcounter$.
 The number of items of the \substak $j$ is denoted by $N_j$, $1 \leq j \leq \width$.
 To recall, the top pointer, the version number and $N_j$ are embedded into the \descriptor of \substak $j$ and all can be modified atomically with a wide \caeo instruction.

 \begin{lemma} Given that $\globalcounter=\shift \times i$, it is impossible to observe a state($S$) such that $N_j> W_{i+1}^{max}$ (or $N_j < W_{i-1}^{min}$). \end{lemma} \begin{proof} We show that this is impossible by considering the interleaving of operations.
 Without loss of generality, assume \processor $1$ ($P_1$) has set $\globalcounter=\shift \times i$ at time $t_{1}\prime$.
 To do this, $P_1$ should have observed either $\globalcounter=\shift \times (i-1)$ and then $N_j=W_{i-1}^{max}$ or $\globalcounter=\shift \times (i+1)$ and then $N_j=W_{i+1}^{min}$.
 Let this observation of \globalcounter happen at time $t_1$.
 Consider the last successful push operation at \substak $j$ before the state $S$ is observed for the first time (we do not consider \popo operations as they can only decrease $N_j$ to a value that is less than $W_{i+1}^{max}$, this case will be covered by the first item below).
 Assume thread $0$ ($P_0$) sets $N_j$ to $N_j> W_{i+1}^{max}$ in this push operation. $P_0$ should observe $N_j \geq W_{i+1}^{max}$ and $\globalcounter > W_{i+1}^{max}$.
 Let $j$ be selected at time $t_0$.
 And the linearization of the operation happens at $t_{0}\prime>t_0$.